Church Pension Group | Leadership & Governance

 The Rt.
 Rev. Austin K. Rios

 The Rt.
-Rev. Austin K. Rios served as the fifteenth Rector of Saint Paul’s Within the Walls Episcopal Church (Rome), a church of the Convocation of Episcopal Churches in Europe.
-He is now the Bishop for the Diocese of California.
+Rev. Austin K. Rios serves as Vice Chair of The Church Pension Fund Board of Trustees.
+He served as the fifteenth Rector of Saint Paul’s Within the Walls Episcopal Church (Rome), a church of the Convocation of Episcopal Churches in Europe.
+He is now the Bishop of the Diocese of California.

 Prior to this, he served as Diocesan Canon for Spanish-speaking ministries and Rector of La Capilla de Santa Maria in Hendersonville, North Carolina, and as Curate at Grace Episcopal Church in Asheville, North Carolina.

-He was elected to his first term on The Church Pension Fund Board of Trustees in 2018.
+He was elected to his second term on The Church Pension Fund Board of Trustees in 2024.

 He received an MDiv from the Episcopal Theological Seminary of the Southwest and a BA in English from Davidson College.